akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/step-3.md

 # Configure your connector

 Thanks to step 1, you now have a wonderful connector.
-Thanks to the step 2, you now have:
+Thanks to step 2, you now have:
 - a username,
 - a password for this user,
 - a client ID,